About Piper Wireless Security System

 A Quick Note About Piper’s Z-Wave Automation

-Z-Wave is a common technology that allows more than 325 different home automation products to communicate with another, and is used by devices like Vera, Revolv, Keen Home, and more.
+Z-Wave is a common technology that allows more than 325 different home automation products to communicate with one another.
 Now, you can add Piper to this list, giving you the ability to schedule and control lights and other appliances directly from Piper’s app.

 However, keep in mind that Piper doesn’t work with existing Z-Wave controllers, although the company is “investigating” this for the future.
 This means you might run into some conflicts if your system already has a controller in place.

 To see if your devices are compatible, be sure to read through Piper’s list of Z-Wave enabled wireless accessory products.